 We all know that frequently opening the refrigerator can cause heat to enter the unit.
 And the more heat trapped inside, the higher the operating cost will be.

-Bonus tip: If you’re shopping for new refrigerator, choose a unit with high Energy Efficiency Factor or EEF.
+Bonus tip: If you’re shopping for a new refrigerator, choose a unit with a high Energy Efficiency Factor or EEF.
 This information is usually printed in a yellow label attached in every unit.
 The higher the EEF, the more cost- and energy-efficient the refrigerator is.
-[Image source]

 Especially during summer, air-conditioning units are one of the most indispensable appliances in the house.
 But the convenience it brings requires a hefty price.
-In fact, a 1.5 horsepower consumes electricity that costs around 2, 413 pesos per month.
+In fact, a 1.5 horsepower consumes electricity that costs around Php 2,413 per month.

 Needless to say, choosing the right aircon unit that suits your room is one of the best decisions you can make from the get-go.